checkeverything.ch

 • Used iPhone 14 on Ricardo.ch: CHF 450-550

-• Decision: Replace with used newer model
+• Decision: Replace with a used newer model

 Total Cost Calculation

-Before deciding, calculate the ratio:
+Before deciding, work out the ratio:

 1. Repair cost estimate: CHF ___